 Shoulder & Leg stretch

-This simple exercise for any flight is a double whammy, targeting 2 muscle groups with one stretch!
+This simple exercise is a double whammy, targeting 2 muscle groups with one stretch!

 This is best done in an area with more space, such as waiting to use the bathroom.